 Objective: To model the honeybee dance language and learn how bees use it to communicate about direction.

-Ahead of time, outside, arrange six clusters of six to nine pompoms, each cluster a different color.
+Ahead of time, outside, arrange six clusters of six to nine pompoms, each cluster a different color (or use small painted rocks arranged in the same way).
 The different clusters should be placed in an arc, spaced roughly twenty feet apart and forty feet from a central gathering spot.
 Also nearby, hide a honey-based treat such as honey grahams, honey candies, or honey sticks, one for each child.

 In a large group at the gathering spot outside, show posters and discuss how bees communicate the location of productive flowers through their movements, or “dances,” on the honeycomb in the hive.
 Demonstrate the Circle Dance performed by scout bees to direct other bees to flowers within 100 yards of the hive.
 Walk around in a small circle, first one direction and then the other.
 Have children follow the leader through a circle dance.